kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

     logrus.Infof("Added Ethereum Go Client service with IP: %v andhost port bindings: %+v", serviceCtx.GetIPAddress(), hostPortBindings)
     ```

-1. Run `bash scripts/build-and-run.sh all` and verify that `MyTest` is still passing
+1. Run `bash scripts/build-and-run.sh all` and verify that `BasicEthereumTest` is still passing
 1. If you'd like, you can run `docker container ls -a` and ensure that the test started an Ethereum container

-### Write test logic to get the Ethereum chain ID from the network
+### Configure the test to run test logic against the private Ethereum network (5min)
-Now that our test is creating an Ethereum network every time, let's write some logic to interact with it it:
+Now that our test is creating an Ethereum network every time it runs, let's write some logic to interact with it it:

 1. Add another helper function under the `Private helper functions` section to get a Go Ethereum client: